 - 1. Checks, traveler's checks, money orders and other negotiable instruments must be made payable to the "City of Fort Worth" and shall be promptly endorsed upon being received. - 2.
 All checks made payable to the City of Fort Worth shall be accepted only in the amount of the transaction.
-Checks may not be written for more than the amount due to the City.

-- 3. When accepting a check for amounts due to the City, the cashiercustodian shall capture the following payer's information and note

-same at the top of the check:

-- (1) Driver's license number and state issuing the identification

-- (2) Physical home address

-- (3) Valid Telephone number
+Checks may not be written for more than the amount due to the City. - 3.
+When accepting a check for amounts due to the City, the cash custodian shall capture the following payer's information and note same at the top of the check: - (1) Driver's license number - (2) Physical home address - (3) Valid Telephone number - 4.
+No temporary, post-dated, or third party checks are to be accepted by the City.